HRDepartment/steam-econcc/Documentation.md

 ##### typedef EconCCCurrency EconCCCurrencySpecification|String
 A currency alias, a currency's {currency.internal}, or a currency object (in .currencies).

-##### typedef EconCCNumberValue Object{Number value, String currency?}|Number
+##### typedef EconCCNumberValue Object{Number value}|Number
 Value in Number or an Object containg a 'value' property, such as EconCCValue.
-A EconCCNumberValue as Object can also contain .currency which will be used as currency for functions that require them.
+An EconCCNumberValue as Object can also contain .currency which will be used as currency for functions that require them.
 Such functions always offer an argument that can be populated manually.

 ##### EconCC.iFromBackpack(Object item) -> EconCCRangedValue
 Converts an item's value in backpack.tf IGetPrices v4 format to EconCC format.